Chapter 5:

 "Call me if you need anything."

-"I'll be back soon.", she said.
+"I'll be back soon.", Lena said.

-"Take your time.", Blake responded.
+"Take your time.", Rin responded.

-"That was your cousin, right?", he said.
+"That was your cousin, right?", he asked.

-Blake simply nodded in response.
+Rin nodded in response.
 As he did, the suited man approached.

-I almost got caught because of you, Blake thought as he glared at his doppelganger.
-His frustrations with his future self wouldn't end there however as it seemed his reflection had shown up just to provide him with one bit of last-minute information.
+His frustrations with his future self wouldn't end there however as it seemed his reflection had shown up to provide him with one last bit of information.

 "They'll catch you, you know..."

-Blake narrowed his eyes in response to that.
-How could that possibly happen?
-As soon as he had pondered this question, his reflection answered it.
+As soon as he'd pondered the question, his reflection answered it.

 "In about five minutes, he's going to leave this room and go after Lena."